Birthdate

 Arendz carried the Canadian flag into the Closing Ceremony of the 2018 Paralympic Winter Games following his historic run where he reached the podium in every event he started.

-Arendz was Canada‘s big star at the 2017 World Championships earning five medals.
-He won three in the biathlon: gold in the 12.5 kilometre and 7.5 kilometre standing and silver in the 15 kilometre.
-This was paired with two more medals in cross country: bronze in the 10 kilometre and 4X2.5 kilometre relay open.
-It was a first-ever worlds medal for Canada in the relay.
+He was Canada‘s big star at the 2017 World Championships earning five medals.
+He won three in the biathlon and two more medals in cross country which included a first-ever worlds medal for Canada in the relay.

-In 2012-13, Arendz captured his first career IPC Biathlon World Cup Crystal Globe.
-He earned four podium finishes on the circuit, in addition to racking up three World Championship medals including his first victory at the worlds.
+In 2012-13, Arendz captured his first career IPC Biathlon World Cup Crystal Globe with four podium finishes on the circuit.

 CAREER HIGHLIGHTS